readyforwhatsnext/readyforwhatsnext/README.md

 ## Readyforwhatsnext
-Readyforwhatsnext is a scientific computing project to help identify better policy approaches to support the mental health of children and young people.
+Readyforwhatsnext is a project to help identify policies that can better support the mental health and wellbeing of children and young people.

-There are three components to the readyforwhatsnext project:
+The project is funded by VicHealth, Orygen and Victoria University and led by researchers in Orygen, Victoria University, Deakin University and Flinders University.

-- a toolkit to implement reproducible workflows for mental health data synthesis and simulation projects;
+The project has two components:

-- demonstration models developped for the Australian context that are implemented to be generalisable to other contexts; and
+- A **modelling framework** comprising a novel set of tools to support the development of modular, replicable and generalisable simulation models in mental health - described at [www.ready4-dev.com](https://www.ready4-dev.com/); and
-- user-interfaces, scientific summaries and policy analysis reports.
+- A **simulation model** exploring the potential impacts of a range of alternative policy settings on the resilience of children and young people in Victoria, Australia.
+The first outputs from the simulation model are due for release later in 2021.

-This repository outlines the publicly available information about the main computational components of this project - principally links to the code libraries and supporting documentation.
-As additional digital assets from the readyforwhatsnext project are publicly released, this repository will be updated with descriptive information about each release.
+Source code for a number of tools in the modelling framework is available in the (ready4-dev repository)[https://github.com/ready4-dev].

-The main project page is at: https://readyforwhatsnext.github.io/readyforwhatsnext/index.html
+Source code for the simulation model will be posted to this repository once available.